shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

        Hardware: LUNA r0.2
        Serial number: <snip>

-Once you’ve validated connectivity, you’re ready to try running the ``interactive-test`` applet.
+Once you've validated connectivity, you're ready to try running the ``interactive-test`` applet.
 From the root of the repository:

 .. code:: sh